Tax Advantages of Charitable Trusts

 As an irrevocable trust, the grantor cannot change the trust to divert any payments or other property to anyone other than the charity with remainder interest.
 Furthermore, once the trust is funded, then no more contributions can be made.
 However, any number of charitable remainder trusts can be created.

 The charitable deduction is proportional to the present value of the remainder interest.
-As such, the tax deduction depends on the annuity percentage, the dates during the year when payment is made, and the term of the trust; if the term of the trust depends on the life of one or more beneficiaries, then the deduction will depend on monthly interest rates and annuity tables published by the IRS.
+As such, the tax deduction depends on the annuity percentage, the dates during the year when payment is made, and the term of the trust; if the term of the trust depends on the life of one or more beneficiaries, then the deduction depends on monthly interest rates and annuity tables published by the IRS.
 The deduction will equal a factor, determined by the tables, multiplied by the initial fair market value of the trust assets.
-In using the tables, the age of the beneficiary is rounded up if the next birthday is less than ½ year away.
+In using the tables, the age of the beneficiary is rounded up if the next birthday is less than 1/2 year away.

 Charitable Remainder Unitrusts